nikhilhenry/UI-UX-Challenge/session-guidelines.md

 ## Daily Design Review :mag:

-Teams are to be submit daily updates of their project work onto the event **Google Classroom** page for purposes of authenticity.
-Teams fail to upload updates once, will recieve a warning.
+Teams are to be submit daily updates of their project work onto the event [Google Classroom](classroom.google.com) page for purposes of authenticity.
+Teams failing to upload updates once, will recieve a warning.
 Teams failing to do so for the second time, will be disqualified upon discretion of the event committee.

-## Recommended Software Suit :dvd:
+## Recommended Software Suite :dvd:

-For new comers we recommed the free following tools.
+For new comers we recommend the following free tools.

 - [Adobe XD](https://www.adobe.com/in/products/xd.html)
 - [Framer](https://www.framer.com/)